GomuGomuNoRedRock/GitDemo/README.md

 # Git Demo
-I am genuinely worryed regarding my future and all the other plans I in my college
+I am genuinely concerned regarding my future and all the other plans I in my college